 With the second general election after Brexit coming up.
-Labour and the Conservative party have already gone head to head taking as many hits at each other policies.
+Labour and the Conservative party have already gone head to head trading blows over each other’s policies.

 Neither party has shied away from using the NHS as a ‘weapon’, discussing how each party will help improve the current issues in the public service.
 Labour has already begun stating that the NHS staff and facilities shortages have risen by a third since Brexit.

 He went on to explain that the NHS is a critical topic and needs to be addressed but it should be factual and evidence-based not to entice the public to vote.
 Scare tactics are not acceptable and should not be an option when addressing policies.
 Many health service representatives are worried that the NHS will be used as a weapon in the campaign.

 With Christmas and the end of the year election looming, the pressure is rising for hospital chiefs.
-How the pressure develops before the election will be intriguing to see.
-Many would argue politicians “over dramatising” concepts for political gain is not beneficial for the hard workers of the NHS and for the public.
+How the pressure develops before the polling stations open, will be intriguing to see.
+Many would argue politicians “over dramatising” concepts for political gain is not beneficial for the hard workers of the NHS and the public.